Mar972310/AREP_MODULARIZATION_WITH_VIRTUALIZATION_AND_INTRODUCTION_TO_DOCKER/README.md

-# Web server with IoC Framework
+# Concurrent Web Server with IoC Framework and REST Services

-This project extends an existing web server into a full-featured framework, similar to Apache, focused on Java.
-It now uses annotations instead of lambda functions to define REST services.
-The server is capable of delivering HTML pages and PNG images.
-Additionally, it provides an Inversion of Control (IoC) framework for building web applications from POJOs, simplifying the development of modern and modular applications.
+This project extends an existing web server into a full-featured framework, similar to Apache, but focused on Java.
+It now uses annotations to define REST services, instead of lambda functions.
+The server is capable of delivering HTML pages and PNG images, and it also provides an Inversion of Control (IoC) framework for building web applications from POJOs.
+This simplifies the development of modern and modular applications.
+The framework now includes concurrency features and has been deployed on an AWS instance, enabling scalable and efficient handling of web requests.

 ## Getting Started